-City Of Depoe Bay Annual Drinking Water Quality Report 2021
+Annual Drinking Water Quality Report 2022

-We're pleased to present to you this year's Annual Quality Water Report.
-This report is designed to inform you about the quality water and services we deliver to you every day.
-Our constant goal is to provide you with a safe and dependable supply of drinking water.
-We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+The City of Depoe Bay Public Works Department is pleased to present to our residents this year's Annual Quality Water Report.
+This report is designed to inform you about the quality of water and services we deliver to you every day.
+Our consistent goal is to provide you with a safe and dependable supply of drinking water.

+This report is also to help our residents understand the efforts City staff and crew make to continually improve the water treatment process and protect your water resources.
 We are committed to ensuring the quality of your water.
-Our water source is North Depoe Bay Creek, Rocky Creek.
+Our water sources are North Depoe Bay Creek and Rocky Creek.
 We have approximately 2.8 million gallons of raw water storage, and almost 2 million gallons of finished treated water storage.

-This report explains the testing the City does to insure that the drinking water it supplies meets federal regulations, each year.
+This report explains the testing the City does to ensure that the drinking water it supplies meets federal regulations every year.

-If you have any questions about this report or concerning your water utility, please contact City Public Works Dir. at 541-765-3005 or the Depoe Bay Water Plant at 541-765-2646.
-We want our valued customers to be informed about their water quality, and our water utilities.
+If you have any questions about this report or concerning your water utility, please contact the City Public Works Director at 541-765-3005, weidner@cityofdepoebay.org or the Depoe Bay Water Treatment Plant at 541-765-2646 wtp@cityofdepoebay.org.
+We are striving to ensure our valued customers are informed about their water quality and our water utilities.

 The City of Depoe Bay routinely monitors for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2021.
-To Guarantee water quality, stringent tests are regularly performed on the city's treated drinking water.
+This table shows the results of our monitoring for the period of January 1 to December 31, 2022.

+To guarantee water quality, stringent tests are regularly performed on the City's treated drinking water.
 Last year Depoe Bay's tap water met all US Environmental Protection (EPA) and State drinking water health standards.

-In this table you will find many terms and abbreviations you might not be familiar with.
-To help you better understand these terms we've provided the following definitions:
+In the table below, you will find many terms and abbreviations you might not be familiar with.
+To help you better understand these terms, we've provided the following definitions:

-Non-Detects (ND)-laboratory analysis indicates that the constituent is not present, (none detected)
+Non-Detects (ND)-laboratory analysis indicates that the constituent is not present, (none detected).